How does Pamoja Taught work?

 - Wider range of subjects to choose from

-- High quality courses taught by experienced IB teachers
+- Interactive and engaging courses taught by experienced teachers

 - Flexibility to fit the online course around their other commitments